-- How to use sklearn, pytorch, tensorflow, fine-tuning deep net algorithms.
+- · How to use sklearn, pytorch, tensorflow, fine-tuning deep neural networks

-- You can learn these on your own; their values likely decay soon

 - Algorithm and statistical principles

 - Well-studied models and methods.

 - Those that give you some "understanding".

 - These are and will be referred/extended/revisited in the future.

 - Programming and proofs

 - No need to be a guru.

 - But you must be familiar enough to (1) follow popular codes and proofs and (2) be able to adapt yourself to new programming tools and proofs in the future.